-- Gen{Solar} is the generation from solar capacity (variable optimised within the capacity outlook model). - Gen{Wind} is the generation from wind capacity (variable optimised within the capacity outlook model). output from - Gen{Existing} is the generation that is expected to retire in the study period, from relevant existing VRE and fossil-fuelled generation and may release additional network be included if this generation would materially affect the REZ transmission limit. - Gen{New, other} is the generation from relevant new, other generation (not new solar or wind capacity for a REZ when it doesoptimised within the capacity outlook model) and may be included if this generation would materially affect the REZ transmission limit. - and Discharge{Storage} and Charge{Storage} are the discharge/generation and charge/pumping of any battery storage and/or PHES that is located within the REZ respectively.an interconnector dispatch network - Flow{Flow path} is impact of transmission network flow included in the limit equation when the instantaneous flow along a nearby major transmission flow path has material impacts on the REZ transmission limit. - REZ transmission limit reflects the limit of the existing network at the point(s) where the REZ meets the network.
-This value changes in cases where transmission developments improve access to the REZ. - REZ Augmentation are reflects the additional network capability available as a result of transmission developments between the NEM transmission network and the REZ.
-The transmission cost is considered by the modelling. - Transmission limit is the original intra-regional network limit (input to the model).
-This value changes in cases where interconnector developments improve access to the REZ.
+- Gen{Solar} is the generation from solar capacity (variable optimised within the capacity outlook model). - Gen{Wind} is the generation from wind capacity (variable optimised within the capacity outlook model). output - Gen{Existing} is the generation that is expected to retire in the study period, from relevant existing VRE and fossil-fuelled generation and may release additional network be included if this generation would materially affect the REZ transmission limit. - Gen{New, other} is the generation from relevant new, other generation (not new solar or wind capacity for a REZ when it doesoptimised within the capacity outlook model) and may be included if this generation would materially affect the REZ transmission limit. - and Discharge{Storage} and Charge{Storage} are the discharge/generation and charge/pumping of any battery storage and/or PHES that is located within the REZ respectively.an interconnector dispatch network - Load{Dispatchable} represents dispatchable loads (other than storage), for example potentially hydrogen electrolysers that are explicitly modelled, and located within the REZ.
+This term will be applied only if it will significantly improve the modelling of the REZ transmission limit. - Flow{Flow path} is impact of transmission network flow included in the limit equation when the instantaneous flow along a nearby major transmission flow path has material impacts on the REZ transmission limit.